auth0/docs/articles/scopes/current/index.md

 ## Define Scopes Using the Dashboard

 ::: warning
-By default, any user on any client can ask for any scope defined here.
-You can implement access policies to limit this behaviour via Rules.
+By default, any user of any client can ask for any scope defined here.
+You can implement access policies to limit this behaviour via [Rules](/rules).
 :::

 You can define API scopes using the [Dashboard](${manage_url}/#/apis).
 Select the API you want to edit, and open up its **Scopes** tab.